StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 It’s challenging and it’s fun.
 It’s you versus everyone else.
 I like trading because the markets are an endless stream of innovation, human emotions (especially fear and greed), and crowd behavior.

 I believe that markets might look random, but are anything but.
 I enjoy trying to figure them out while learning something about myself in the process.
-Oh, yeah, and I also like the immediate gratification of quickly being proved right or wrong.
+I also like the immediate gratification of quickly being proved right or wrong.

 Popular Trading Content